Jordan van den Lamb

-Jordan van den Lamb (né van den Berg; born 1995), also known by his online alias Purple Pingers, is a South African-Australian, social media activist, and socialist political candidate known for his advocacy on housing issues and tenant rights.
+Jordan van den Lamb (né van den Berg; born 1995), also known by his online alias Purple Pingers, is a South African-Australian social media activist, and socialist political candidate known for his advocacy on housing issues and tenant rights.

 Early life and education

 Van den Lamb was born in South Africa.
 He created his social media handle in Year 10, choosing the name 'Purple Pingers' as a reference to ecstasy pills, although he later expressed regret about the choice.
 In spite of this, Van den Lamb still openly campaigned using the namesake.
 He studied law at university.

 Career and activism

 Van den Lamb is active within the Australian union movement; he is a member and activist within the Community and Public Sector Union and is a supporter of democracy within unions more broadly.
 He is also a member of, and collaborator with the Renters and Housing Union.

-Squatting

 Van den Lamb first gained public attention through his TikTok account, "Purple Pingers," where he posted satirical videos critiquing real estate agents and exposing substandard rental conditions in Australia.
 His content gained significant attention, leading to the establishment of the "Shit Rentals" database in 2023, a platform where tenants could anonymously share their experiences with poor housing conditions.
 In 2024, Van den Lamb expanded his focus toward more direct housing activism.
 He compiled and publicised a list of vacant properties, encouraging their occupation as a protest against Australia's housing crisis.
 He also facilitated the organisation of occupations of vacant homes through social media where he is known for his so-called "deadpan" video style.

 Van den Lamb has also been involved in efforts to document long-term vacant properties, compiling a list of unoccupied homes with assistance from his followers.
 He has stated that this initiative aims to highlight housing inaccessibility and, in some cases, facilitate temporary shelter for individuals experiencing homelessness.
 Critics, including Prime Minister Anthony Albanese, landlords and real estate groups, have argued that this approach encourages trespassing, while Van den Lamb contends that his actions remain within legal boundaries and serve to draw attention to broader issues of housing affordability and vacancy.

 The campaign sparked national debate.
 While critics expressed concerns about the legality of the initiative and its potential impact on property rights, some supporters viewed it as an act of civil disobedience aimed at addressing perceived inequalities in housing access.
 Van den Lamb defended the campaign stating that it was intended to draw attention to the issue of vacant homes while advocating for changes in housing policies to address the crisis.